dmaciejewski1/oracle-gopher/README.md

  //Set Foraging Instructions via the Garden Object: var garden = {
-         dbStatement     : "SELECT dummy FROM DUAL WHERE dummy = :DummyValue", //mandatory outputFormat    : "array", //not mandatory.  will use default if not explicitly set. maxRowsReturned : 100, //not mandatory.  will use default if not explicitly set. bindVariables   : {"DummyValue" : "X"} //not mandatory.  use in conjunction with dbStatement when bind variables are present.
+         dbStatement     : "SELECT dummy FROM dual WHERE dummy = :DummyValue", //mandatory outputFormat    : "array", //not mandatory.  will use default if not explicitly set. maxRowsReturned : 100, //not mandatory.  will use default if not explicitly set. bindVariables   : {"DummyValue" : "X"} //not mandatory.  use in conjunction with dbStatement when bind variables are present.